 Support your reps

-The Federation represents approximately 123,000 officers (97% of all rank and file) on matters of pay, conditions, welfare and equality, benefiting members and police service as a whole.
+The Federation represents approximately 130,000 officers (97% of all rank and file officers) on matters of pay, conditions, welfare and equality, benefiting members and the police service as a whole.

-Much of this work is largely unreported - Reps@Work was launched as a platform to showcase the good work being done by approximately 1,500 Federation reps across England and Wales, each day – locally and nationally.
+Much of this work is largely unreported - Reps@Work was launched as a platform to showcase the good work being done every day by approximately 1,500 Federation reps across England and Wales, both locally and nationally.

 Representative role descriptions